 You’d be hard-pressed to find one herb or natural remedy that can do all of these things at once!
 Herbs each have their specialties, or more than a few.
 That said, is there one aspect of health that, if focused on, can have a beneficial domino effect on others?

 The answer is yes— and this system is called the lymphatic system.
-Though we’re taught a lot about the cardiovascular, skeletal, and muscular systems, we hardly learn anything about this overlooked yet underexplored part of the body!
+We’re taught a lot about the cardiovascular, skeletal, and muscular systems, but we hardly learn anything about this overlooked yet underexplored part of the body!

 What is the lymphatic system?